realm/realm-tasks/README.md

 * Android Studio 2.2 with Android API 25
 * An emulator, Genymotion or a real device attached and running.

-### 1. Get the Realm Platform
+### 1. Get the Realm Obejct Server

-The Realm Platform can be installed via npm as a node application for macOS or Linux.
-For installation instructions please see the [Realm Object Server installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
+The Realm Object Server can be installed via npm as a node application for macOS or Linux.
+Please see the [installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
 If you already got Node.js installed, it's a one-liner.

 ## 2. Build and Run RealmTasks

+First download or clone this repo.

 ### Cocoa